Harem anime shows aren’t many favourite. I’ll say it straight. The genre is one of the worst as far as cliches and lack of creativity.

 Yuuji transfers to a new academy with the idea of living an ordinary school life.
-Only to end up in a school with 5 girls in particular.
+Only to end up in a school with five

 Each girl has their own messed up past and traumatic experiences, and Yuuji, despite being the introvert he is, socializes with them.
 And forms somewhat of a relationship.

-Psychological elements are common here, so you’ll enjoy this is you love the psychological genre.
+Psychological elements are common here, so you’ll enjoy this if you love the

 15. To Love Ru